RiksEddy/HackMIT-EduCast-4Idiots/README.md

 The tools we have used in the development of this product:

-1. A Raspberry-Pi Microcontroller (the EduStick)
+1. A Raspberry-Pi Single-Board Computer (the EduStick)
   * Kivy (TV user interface for browsing media)
   * LIRC (ir remote for navigating the TV user interface)
   * VLC (video player)